nmagrawal/nmagrawal/ReadMe.md

 # 💫 About Me

 ## 👋 Hi, I'm Nikhil Agrawal
-🚀 **Data Scientist** with expertise in **AI/ML, statistical modeling, and business analytics**.
+🚀 **Data Scientist | AI Engineer | Entrepreneur** with expertise in **AI/ML, statistical modeling, and business analytics**.
 Skilled in **Python, R, SQL**, and various data visualization tools.
 Passionate about transforming data into actionable insights, optimizing decision-making, and building scalable AI-driven solutions.

-With a background in **entrepreneurship and statistics**, I bridge the gap between **business and technology**.
-I'm actively exploring roles in **AI, ML, and analytics**, with a focus on **predictive modeling, NLP, and deep learning**.
+With a strong foundation in **entrepreneurship and statistics**, I bridge the gap between **business and technology**.
+I am deeply invested in developing **intelligent AI systems**, leveraging cutting-edge technologies to solve real-world challenges.

+I am currently pursuing an **M.S. in Statistics with a concentration in Data Science at Cal State East Bay**, where I focus on **R programming, statistical analysis, and AI-driven solutions**.
+My coursework emphasizes **machine learning, data visualization, and advanced analytics**.

+### 💡 Startup Initiative: Digital Twin for Professionals
+I am working on a **Digital Twin AI** that helps professionals **automate career growth** by integrating:
+- **Public profiles (LinkedIn, GitHub, Medium, etc.)**
+- **Emails & work history** to fine-tune an AI model
+- **LLM-powered career assistant** for resume & cover letter optimization
+- **AI-driven job matching** with company partnerships

+The long-term vision includes **AI-based headhunting**, where digital twins interact with hiring managers to streamline the recruitment process.

 ---

 ### 🌟 What I'm Up To:
 - 🔭 **Currently working on** AI Agents and real-world applications.
-- 👯 **Looking to collaborate on** AI-driven automation and intelligent systems.
+- 👯 **Looking to collaborate on** AI-driven automation, intelligent systems, and machine learning solutions.
-- 🌱 **Learning** Large Language Models (LLMs) and AI integration.
+- 🌱 **Learning** Large Language Models (LLMs), AI integration, and API-driven automation.
-- 💬 **Ask me about** AI Agents, machine learning, and automation.
+- 💬 **Ask me about** AI Agents, CrewAI, API automation, and deploying intelligent systems.
 - ⚡ **Fun fact:** I once asked an AI to write my bio… now it wants to take over my projects! 😆

 ---